Manmeetsinghatwal/act-3/README.md

 ## Testing

- You can invoke the API endpoints using a graphics user interface (GUI) such as [Postman](https://www.postman.com/) pretending to be a browser client, or using the `curl` commands similar to those in the examples above.
+The API endpoints can be accessed using a graphical user interface (GUI) such as [Postman](https://www.postman.com/) masquerading as a browser client, or by 'curl' instructions similar to those shown above.

 ## Additional Information